kai687/sphinxawesome-theme/docs/how-to/install.rst

 Installing the theme as a Python package (recommended)
 ------------------------------------------------------

-If you want to use the theme
-without modifying it,
+For most use cases,
-install it as a Python package.
+install the theme as a Python package.
-You can still override the CSS or add additional JavaScript files.
+You can make small modifications by adding custom CSS or JavaScript files.
 See :ref:`Adding or overriding styles` for more information.